Johnson

 In the News

-"Arkansas Plans to Execute 7 Men in 11 Days.
-They're Likely to Botch One," Frank R. Baumgartner (with Kaneesha Johnson), Washington Post, April 14, 2017.
+Opinion: "Arkansas Plans to Execute 7 Men in 11 Days.
+They're Likely to Botch One," Kaneesha R. Johnson (with Frank R. Baumgartner), Washington Post, April 14, 2017.

-"Americans are Turning against the Death Penalty.
-Are Politicians Far behind?," Frank R. Baumgartner (with Kaneesha Johnson and Emily Williams), Washington Post, December 7, 2015.
+Opinion: "Americans are Turning against the Death Penalty.
+Are Politicians Far behind?," Kaneesha R. Johnson (with Frank R. Baumgartner and Emily Williams), Washington Post, December 7, 2015.

 Publications

-"Deadly Justice: A Statistical Portrait of Death Penalty" (with Marty Davidson, Kaneesha Johnson, Arvind Krishnamurthy, and Colin Wilson) (Oxford University Press, 2018).
+"Deadly Justice: A Statistical Portrait of Death Penalty" (with Frank R. Baumgartner, Marty A. Davidson, Kaneesha R. Johnson, and Colin Wilson) (Oxford University Press, 2018).

 Examines the record established through 40 years of experience with the “new and improved” death penalty since, in 1972, the U.S. Supreme Court invalidated all existing death penalty laws in its landmark Furman v.
 Georgia decision.
 Asks if the modern system has worked as intended, and have the states successfully targeted only a narrow class of particularly heinous crimes and the most deserving criminals for the ultimate punishment, or do various elements of caprice, bias, and arbitrariness continue to make the application of the death penalty akin to “being struck by lightning” as the Court noted in Furman?